sherriemcnulty/recipes/README.md

 - User accounts
 - Login authentication
-- Recipe ownership that prevents anyone, other than the owner, from modifying or deleting recipes
+- Recipe ownership (Limit recipe edit and delete to the owner)

 ### Version 3.0